ajnart/homarr/README.md

 - Build the source: `yarn build`
 - Start the NextJS web server: ``yarn start``
 - *Note: If you want to update the code in real time, launch with ``yarn dev``*

+## 📖 Guides

+### 🔁 Drag and Drop (Rearrange)
+You can rearrange items by Drag and Dropping them to any position.
+To Drag an Drop, click and hold an icon for 250ms and then drag it to the desired position.

 ## 🔧 Configuration